 SBS Transit was permitted to operate the Volvo B5RLE for the duration of one year (15 Sep 2014 to 14 Sep 2015, both dates inclusive) under the Road Traffic (Volvo Diesel Hybrid Bus Trial) (Exemption) Order 2014.
 The bus was limited to routes 143, 143A, 174, 174e, 185, 334 and 506.
 However, the bus only operated on revenue service from March to September 2015, on services 506, 185 and 143.

 In February 2016, under the Road Traffic (Volvo Diesel Hybrid Bus Trial) (Exemption) Order 2016, SBS Transit was permitted to operate the bus in the period of 12 Feb 2016 to 28 Aug 2016, for bus services 13/A, 21/A, 26, 29/A, 38, 45/A, 54, 63, 70/A/B/M, 73, 124, 130, 131/A, 135/A, 139, 145/A, 155/A, 162/M , 222/A, 265, 268/A, 269/A, 293 and 410G/W. During the second trial period, the bus only operated on services 268 & 13.

 Volvo B5LH (2018–)

 50 units of the Volvo B5LH bus, bodied with the MCV eVoRa bodywork, will be progressively entering revenue service from 10 December 2018.

-See also: Volvo B5LH – Chassis and Technical Overview for a comprehensive technical coverage of the Volvo B5LH.
+Check out our article, Volvo B5LH – Chassis and Technical Overview, for comprehensive technical coverage of the Volvo B5LH.